Find UK Tuition

 - Do you have a personal message for students?

 - Dyslexia affects people irrespective of their general intelligence.
 In a classroom situation dyslexic children inevitably fall behind or, if very bright, perform adequately but fail to achieve their potential.
-With one to one tuition, where they can be taught in the way research psychologists have found is best, dyslexic pupils can reach a level of literacy that will allow them to be successful in whatever area they choose.
-On a personal level, my nephew was assessed as dyslexic by a psychologist when he was a child and yet went to Oxford University and is now part of the management team of Proctor and Gamble in Geneva; my niece is also dyslexic but went to Cambridge University and is now a lawyer with a major law firm in London and my youngest son is dyslexic but gained a degree in digital music and now teaches music in a private, bilingual school in Chile and also plays in several bands there and manages his own stilt-walking band!.
+With one to one tuition, using teaching methods developed by research psychologists, dyslexic pupils can reach a level of literacy that will allow them to be successful in whatever area they choose.
+On a personal level, my nephew was assessed as dyslexic by a psychologist when he was a child and yet went to Oxford University and gained a 2.1 in maths and my niece, who is also dyslexic, went to Cambridge University and is now a lawyer with a major law firm in London.
+My youngest son is dyslexic but gained a degree in digital music and now teaches music in a private, bilingual school in Chile and also plays in several bands there and manages his own stilt-walking band!.